A comparison between initialization strategies for the infinite hidden Markov model: Simulation study

 Table~\ref{tab:geweke_act_omega_K_studt} presents the corresponding convergence diagnostics for data generated from a Student-$t$ distribution.
 The $k$-means and pam initializations maintain high Geweke success rates when $\omega = 0$, though these decrease as cluster overlap increases.
 Median ACT values remain close to one for all methods, but the 97.5\% quantiles are notably higher across the board: this fact highlights the importance of running multiple chains to ensure the reliability and convergence of the results, especially when the Gaussianity assumption of the data-generating process is not guaranteed.

-In conclusion, $k$-means and pam show higher Geweke success rate and lower ACT across both Gaussian and non-Gaussian data, while uniform initialization provides slow convergence and appears to be the most problematic scheme.
+In conclusion, $k$-means and pam show higher Geweke success rates and lower ACT across both Gaussian and non-Gaussian data, while uniform initialization provides slow convergence and appears to be the most problematic scheme.